WongKinYiu/yolor/README.md

-# yoto
+# yolo
-implementation of paper - You Only Train Once
+implementation of paper - You Only Learn One Representation